Updated: May 7, 2025

 In Portugal, real estate agents work on behalf of the seller and get a higher commission for a higher sale, while a buyer’s agent works on behalf of the buyer.

-While estate agents should have your best interests at heart, working with a buyer’s agent can be a good idea to ensure your needs are prioritized. due to this conflict of interest.
+While real estate agents should have your best interests at heart, working with a buyer’s agent can be a good idea to ensure your needs are prioritized.
 As they work on your behalf as the buyer, they will help you locate the best properties at the best price.

 Is buying property in Lisbon expensive compared to other cities?